radareorg/radare2-book/basic_commands/comparing_bytes.md

-We can use the compare command against a file previously dumped to disk from the contents of the current block.
+We can use the compare command to compare the current block to a file previously dumped to disk.

     r2 /bin/true
     [0x08049A80]> s 0